-At the onset of the global financial crisis and over subsequent years, the Federal Reserve and several other major central banks began engaging in large-scale securities purchases, commonly known as quantitative easing (QE), with the aim of providing additional monetary stimulus when short-term nominal interest rates were constrained by the effective lower bound (ELB).
-At that time, policymakers specifically acknowledged uncertainties about the benefits and costs of QE.
-For example, when the QE3 program was launched in September 2012, the U.S. Federal Open Market Committee (FOMC) noted: "In determining the size, pace, and composition of its asset purchases, the Committee will, as always, take appropriate account of the likely efficacy and costs of such purchases."
+In the midst of the global financial crisis in 2008-09, the Federal Reserve and several other central banks began engaging in large-scale securities purchases, commonly known as quantitative easing (QE).
+At the Fed, such purchases were initiated to alleviate strains in markets for agency debt and agency mortgage-backed securities (MBS) and were subsequently expanded with the aim of providing monetary stimulus when short-term nominal interest rates were constrained by the effective lower bound (ELB).
+In carrying out these programs, policymakers acknowledged uncertainties about costs and benefits of QE.
+For example, when QE3 was launched in September 2012, the U.S. Federal Open Market Committee (FOMC) noted: "In determining the size, pace, and composition of its asset purchases, the Committee will, as always, take appropriate account of the likely efficacy and costs of such purchases."1

-In responding to the COVID-19 pandemic, however, the Federal Reserve deployed QE far more aggressively, as though its efficacy was fully assured and its costs were minor.2 Over the period from March 2020 to March 2022, the FOMC purchased about \$4.6 trillion in Treasuries and agency mortgage-backed securities (MBS), funding those purchases through a corresponding increase in bank reserves and overnight reverse repos.
-By comparison, the FOMC's previous QE programs (conducted from 2008 to 2014) added a combined total of \$3.7 trillion to the Federal Reserve's securities holdings.
+By contrast, at the onset of the COVID-19 pandemic, the FOMC began deploying QE far more aggressively, as though its efficacy was fully assured and its costs were minor.2 From mid-March 2020 to the end of March 2022, the FOMC purchased about \$4.6 trillion in Treasuries and agency MBS, funding those purchases through a corresponding increase in bank reserves and overnight reverse repos.
+Henceforth we refer to these purchases as "QE4".

-As shown in Figure 1, this asset purchase program -which we henceforth refer to as QE4 - doubled the size of the Federal Reserve's balance sheet and markedly shifted its composition.
-Paper cash (which pays no interest) accounted for nearly all of the Fed's liabilities as of 2007 (just prior to the onset of the global financial crisis), whereas interest-bearing liabilities now comprise about two-thirds of its total liabilities.
-Meanwhile, medium- and longer-term securities (i.e., Treasury notes and bonds and agency MBS) now comprise the bulk of the assets held in the System Open Market Account (SOMA).
+As shown in Figure 1, QE4 practically doubled the size of the Federal Reserve's balance sheet and markedly shifted its composition.
+As of 2007, paper cash (which pays no interest) accounted for nearly all of the Fed's liabilities, whereas interest-bearing liabilities now comprise about two-thirds of the Fed's total liabilities.
+Meanwhile, medium- and longer-term securities (i.e., agency MBS and Treasury notes and bonds) now comprise the bulk of the assets held in the System Open Market Account (SOMA).
 In effect, the Fed's balance sheet now appears similar to that of a hedge fund whose long-term assets are financed by short-term liabilities, except that such funds routinely hedge their interest rate risk whereas the Fed's portfolio is effectively "naked."
 3